-- 11. When restoring your guest VM, different messages will be prompted depending on your selected location. - Restoring to another VMware host, since each virtual machine is automatically assigned a universally unique identifier (UUID), a new UUID must be created when you restore the guest VM to another host.
+- 9. Click Restore to proceed. - When restoring your guest VM, different messages will be prompted depending on your selected location. - Restoring to another VMware host, since each virtual machine is automatically assigned a universally unique identifier (UUID), a new UUID must be created when you restore the guest VM to another host.
 It is not possible to have two identical UUID running at the same time so make sure to click Yes when you see the prompt below.

-12. The status of the restore job will be displayed.
+11. The status of the restore job will be displayed.

 Aside from AhsayOBM, you can also check the status of the restore job from the vSphere interface.
-Here you can see that the restore started in the task "Make Directory".
-And the restore was completed in the "Reconfig VM" task.
+You can see that the restore started in the task "Make Directory", and the restore was completed in the "Reconfig VM" task.

-13. The following screen shows when the VM has been restored successfully.
+12. The following screen will be displayed when the VM has been restored successfully.